 - It keeps teachers in the classroom.

-- It helps staffing in urban districts.
+- It helps with staffing in urban districts.

 - Fewer teachers working second jobs.

-- Less dependance on government programs.
+- Less dependence on government programs.

 - Higher pay for teachers means students do better.